afsc-assessments/ebswp_2023/doc/EBSpollock.md

 Mohn, R. 1999.
 The retrospective problem in sequential population analysis: An investigation using cod fishery and simulated data.
 Ices J. Mar Sci.
 56, 473-488.

 Moss, J.H., E.V.
 Farley, Jr., A.M.
 Feldmann, and J.N.
-Ianelli. (in review).
+Ianelli.
+2009.
 Spatial distribution, energetic status, and food habits of eastern Bering Sea age-0 walleye pollock.
 Transactions of the American Fisheries Society.

 Mueter, F. J., and M. Litzow.
 2008.
 Sea ice retreat alters the biogeography of the Bering Sea continental shelf.
 Ecological Applications 18:309–320.